-a commercial and employment-anchored gateway with uses including retail, restaurant and lodging operations serving day- and nighttime populations; as well as visitors to, and travelers through, the community.
-Established residential neighborhoods beyond the US 36 and SH 66 corridor will host a range of product types addressing the lifestyle needs of households at different price points.
-Natural amenities will be enhanced and protected, and the quality and character of physical improvements informed by established and amended standards for development.
+a commercial and employment-anchored gateway with uses including retail, restaurant and lodging operations serving daytime and nighttime populations as well as visitors to, and travelers through, the community.
+Established residential neighborhoods beyond the US 36 and SH 66 corridor will host a range of housing product types addressing the lifestyle needs of households at different price points.
+Natural amenities will be enhanced and protected and the quality and character of physical improvements informed by established and amended standards for development.

-As discussed previously, the combination of -- physical conditions, parcel characteristics, land use agreements, and market opportunities -- influenced the various components of possible development concepts for the Eastern Corridor Subarea.
+As discussed previously, the combination of physical conditions, parcel characteristics, land use agreements and market opportunities influenced the various components of possible development concepts for the Eastern Corridor Subarea.
 Key considerations which impacted programming recommendations include those described below.

-Highland Drive and SH 66 - The intersection of US 36 and SH 66 and entirety of the SH 66 frontage, represent the most viable opportunity for commercial and employment development in both the LPPA and entire town boundaries.
-Properties along Highland Drive, while separated from US 66 by several irrigation laterals, may preclude additional "layers" of commercial development, other than those unaffected by limited access and visibility (e.g., destinations).
-Natural constraints, combined with the distinctively unique rural character of properties located along Highland Drive, and presence of mature cottonwood stands, reinforces the viability of this location for residential development.
+Highland Drive and SH 66 - The intersection of US 36 and SH 66 and entirety of the SH 66 frontage represent the most viable opportunity for commercial and employment development in the LPPA.
+Properties along Highland Drive, while separated from US 66 by several irrigation laterals, may preclude additional "layers" of commercial development other than those unaffected by limited access and visibility (e.g., destinations).
+Natural features, combined with the distinctively unique rural character of properties located along Highland Drive and the presence of mature cottonwood stands, reinforce the viability of this location for residential development.

-Loukonen Property - The Saint Vrain Creek floodplain and a portion of the "no development zone" separate the Loukonen parcel from SH 66, thereby limiting its ability to attract commercial development opportunities.
-Private property would provide a barrier to access to SH 66.
-In addition, development of property for right-of-way would trigger its conversion to a conservation easement under the existing IGA with Boulder County.
-Given the larger sizes of properties in this location, there is potential to attract employment land along with supporting commercial uses and select live-work opportunities, depending on their surrounding context.
+Loukonen Property - The St. Vrain Creek floodplain and a portion of the "no development zone", in addition to private property, separate the Loukonen parcel from SH 66, thereby limiting its ability to attract commercial development opportunities.
+Should annexation of any portion of the "no development zone" be initiated, it would trigger its conversion to a conservation easement under the existing IGA with Boulder County, thereby limiting access to SH 66.
+Given the larger sizes of properties in this location, there is potential to attract employment land along with supporting commercial uses and select live-work opportunities (depending on their surrounding context).
 These opportunities would likely rely on access from US 36.

-Stone Canyon /Nolan Drive - This portion of the Eastern Corridor subarea is the most contiguous to the town's boundaries, and the best positioned to leverage successful commercial operations including the established wedding destination venue.
+Stone Canyon /Nolan Road - This portion of the Eastern Corridor Subarea is the most contiguous to the Town's boundaries and the best positioned to leverage successful commercial operations including the established wedding destination venue.
 This location is further well-positioned to evolve into a new neighborhood with improvements to US 36 and expansion of the commercial activities adjacent to the highway.